 Gordon Au – trumpeter, composer, educator, bandleader, writer

 Called “comfortable in any idiom and fearless” by music writer Michael Steinman, Gordon draws upon a palette ranging from the traditional jazz of Louis Armstrong to the modern jazz of today.
 In New York, Gordon leads the Grand St. Stompers, a traditional jazz band called “a pillar of New York’s hot jazz scene” by The New York Times, and appears with the Grammy-winning Vince Giordano & the Nighthawks, the Louis Armstrong Eternity Band at Birdland, Dandy Wellington, and others.
-He is in demand around the country as a soloist (International Trumpet Guild), festival guest artist (Redwood Coast Music Festival, Monterey Jazz Bash By the Way), swing musician (Lindy Focus, DC Lindy Exchange), arranger (Terence Blanchard, Lizzy & the Triggermen), and clinician and educator (Jazz at Lincoln Center).
+He is in demand around the globe as a soloist (International Trumpet Guild), festival guest artist (Redwood Coast Music Festival, Monterey Jazz Bash By the Bay), swing musician (Lindy Focus, DC Lindy Exchange), arranger (Terence Blanchard, Lizzy & the Triggermen), and clinician and educator (Jazz at Lincoln Center).
 Gordon is a graduate of the renowned Monk Institute and Berklee College of Music.